 How current is your vendor list?

-In no way am I saying all venues are bad venues.
+In no way am I saying all venues fit in the bad DC venue category.
 There are plenty of incredible venues that we love like Intercontinental DC Wharf, DuPont Circle Hotel, The Perry Belmont House, Spy Museum, and Westin Annapolis.
 A good venue will listen to you and place your event as if it was their only event.

 Remember venues are always changing.
 Staff, amenities and design is what makes them unique.
 Remain open minded, but do not budge on the things we stated above.